jdoss2020/poetry/Jim_Doss_Poetry-Part_2.md

 ***
 ***

 ##  The Chemo Lizards

 I don't even feel the jab
 of the IV needle in my arm
 anymore as the nurse prods
 for a vein in a swamp of little creeks.

 The bruises ripen like plums
 as she continues to prod,
 then sticks again in a different spot
 searching for blood flow,

-for any trickle before taping
+any trickle before taping
 the tubing to the hairs on my forearm.
-Next she hangs the bag of chemo,
+Next she hangs a bag of chemo,
 sets the flow rate as I watch

-the invisible chemical lizards
+invisible chemical lizards
 swirl around in the bag
-waiting to be set free to feast.
+waiting to be freed to feast
-I watch them descend through the tube,
+as they descend through the tube.

-see their excitement as they get closer
+I see their excitement as they get closer
-to the target.
-I feel them slithering
+to the target, feel them slithering
-through my veins, searching the labyrinth
+through my veins, searching
-of my body for those cells
+my body’s labyrinth for those cells

 they so love to devour.
 They are on
 a magic carpet ride to destroy
 the evil temple of cancer,
 brick by brick, mortar by mortar

 until they themselves die,
 exhausted by their hunger.
 I feel them enter my body
 week after week wondering

+When will it stop,
-when it will stop, when the temple
+when will the temple
-and its rubble will be gone.
+and all its rubble will be removed
 without a trace.
 The clock ticks on.

 The lizards breed and breed
 back in the chemo lab.
 My hair drifts down around me
 like angel wings, like falling leaves

 on a cold, breezy day
 until I become a shining dome
 surrounded by followers
 all praying for the second coming.

 ***
 ***